korhanertancakmak/SPRING-BOOT/04-spring-boot-rest-crud/README.md

 And so then you can go through and choose,
 "_Okay, I'll choose this theater over here_" or "_that theater over there_".
-But again, this movie ticket service, they're saying, "_Hey we're simply passing back the data._"
+But again, this movie ticket service, they're saying, "_Hey, we're simply passing back the data._"
 You can use any programming language, any type of app or platform to process and render those results.